-Because this tax contingency would serve to reduce existing net operating loss carryforwards, pursuant to ASU 2013-11, the Company recorded the contingency as an offset against the deferred tax asset for net operating loss carryforwards.
+Because this tax contingency would serve to reduce existing net operating loss carryforwards, pursuant to the Codification, the Company recorded the contingency as an offset against the deferred tax asset for net operating loss carryforwards.
 Since the contingency only reduces net operating loss carryforwards, this contingency requires no accrual for interest or penalties.
 A reconciliation in the changes in the unrecognized tax benefits is as follows (In Millions):

-Balance as of January 1, 2014 \$ -
+Balance as of January 1, 2015 \$ -

-Additions and deletions

-Balance as of December 31, 2014 -

 Gross increase - prior year positions 58

-Balance as of December 31, 2015 \$58
+Balance as of December 31, 2015 58

+Additions - prior year positions 52

+Deletions - current year positions (58)

+Balance as of December 31, 2016 \$52

-During the years ended December 31, 2015, 2014 and 2013, the Company paid an insignificant amount of interest and penalties to state tax authorities.
+During the years ended December 31, 2016, 2015 and 2014, the Company paid an insignificant amount of interest and penalties to state tax authorities.